 There’s actually a staggering 99 article set out within GDPR which highlight the rights of individuals.
 Some of the key changes include:

-• Significant fines to businesses who fail to meet GDPR
+• Significant fines introduced to businesses who fail to meet GDPR

 • Easier access for individuals to the information businesses have on them